Side-by-side, EOR vs. contractor.

 How does sourceBOLD's pricing compare to Revelo's?

-sourceBOLD publishes the $-band on /what-it-costs and writes the literal monthly Service Fee into the MSA at signing.
+sourceBOLD publishes the $-band on /what-it-costs and writes the literal monthly Service Fee into the SOW at signing.
 Revelo's pricing is sales-gated; third-party reviews report $45–$100/hr or $8K–$12K/mo all-in but Revelo doesn't publish a rate card.
 The published-vs-quote difference is the operational one your procurement will feel.

 Does sourceBOLD handle cross-border payroll like Revelo?